HughWarrington/SymPortal_wiki/Running-SymPortal.md

 ***

 ### Running an analysis
 Running a SymPortal analysis will programmatically search for recurring sets of ITS2 sequences in the **data_set_sample**s of the **data_set** objects submitted to the analysis.
 The output of an analysis is a count table of predicted ITS2 type profiles (representative of putative taxa).
-By default a graphical representation of this count table is output.
-A clade separated, between ITS2 type profile pairwise similarity distance matrices are also output.
+By default a graphical representation of this count table, as well as the sequences found in the samples, is output.
+Clade separated, between ITS2 type profile pairwise similarity distance matrices are also output (BrayCurtis-based by default).
 As are the coordinates of the PCoA run on each of these matrices.

 To run an analysis on one of the data_set instances that have been submitted to the database:
 ```console